 If your feet start hurting, my tip for you is to take a break, sit on one of the benches then watch and feel New York.
 You’ll see how NYC is the reflection of its people, a little bit of everything.

-After a 15 minute break, head to the Flatiron District home of the Flatiron Building, you must know what I’m talking about, it’s the triangle shaped building (shown in picture).
+After a 15-minute break, head to the Flatiron District home of the Flatiron Building, you must know what I’m talking about, it’s the triangle-shaped building (shown in the picture).

 Rest your feet by taking the N or R train at the 23rd St. station, take the train uptown and get off at the 49th St. station.

 Now, you are in Midtown.
-Take 49th street toward east on your way to Rockefeller Center.
+Take 49th street toward the east on your way to Rockefeller Center.

 According to the time of the year you’re traveling, the attractions on the plaza may vary but you can still appreciate the heights of the buildings surrounding you, especially the Top of the Rock!!